uilianries/imgui/Glossary.md

 **Leaf Dock Node**: a dock node that that no child dock nodes.

-**Host Window**: the Window used to display docking decorations (Tab Bar, Close Button).
+**Host Window**: the Window used to display _Docking Decorations_.
 In a Dock Node Hierarchy sitting over a Dockspace, the Host Window is always the window where the Dockspace was submitted.
-In a Dock Node Hierarchy sitting over a Floating Window, the Host Window is created thee Docking system.
+In a Dock Node Hierarchy sitting over a Floating Window, the Host Window is created by the Docking system.

 ## Multi-Viewports Terms